-In kindergarten through grade two, students write opinion pieces that present their opinions on a topic and provide relevant reasons and evidence to support their opinions.
-In grades three to five, they also begin to build skills to identify faulty logic and weak arguments in order to strengthen their own.
+In kindergarten through grade five, students write opinion pieces that present their opinions on a topic and provide relevant reasons and evidence to support their opinions.
+They also begin to build skills to identify faulty logic and weak arguments in order to strengthen their own.
 By grades six to eight, students advance beyond writing opinion pieces to the more sophisticated genre of argument writing.
 They take stances on arguable issues and compose arguments that provide reasons based on researched evidence, taking opposing views into account.
 Students explore detailed protocols to evaluate sources for their evidence and to identify bias.